fansalon/TEspeX/README.md

 TEspeX takes also advantage of the python3 libraries: sys, time, os, argparse, gzip, subprocess, math, pysam and pandas.
-All these libraries except for pysam and pandas are python standard libraries and should not require installation while pysam and pandas do require an installation.
+Except for pysam and pandas, all the libraries are python standard libraries that do not require installation.

 To install pysam and pandas please open a terminal and type:
 ```